mikkojarvinen/UWD/UWDHSAFixTool/README.md

 powershell.exe /executionpolicy bypass .\Repair-UWDApps.ps1
 ```
 To install the missing HSA's, under folder `Packages` you will need to have  a folder named **Package Family Name** and in that folder
-1. file `install.ps1` which will be run if package needs to be installed
+1. file `install.ps1` which will be run if package needs to be installed,
-2. Install package for the HSA
+2. installation package for the HSA and
-3. Dependency packages
+3. dependency packages.

 Just see the examples.
 The files already under `Packages` folder are just placeholders giving you the idea what is needed.